bluegreen-labs/ecmwfr/README.md

 You can cite this package like this "we obtained data from the European Centre for Medium-Range Weather Forecasts API using the ecmwf R package (Hufkens, Stauffer, and Campitelli 2019)".
 Here is the full bibliographic reference to include in your reference list (don't forget to update the 'last accessed' date):

 > Hufkens, K., R. Stauffer, & E. Campitelli.
 (2019). ecmwfr: Programmatic interface to the two European Centre for Medium-Range Weather Forecasts API services.
-(Version v1.2.0).
-Zenodo. http://doi.org/10.5281/zenodo.2647541.
-Last accessed 15 May 2020
+Zenodo. http://doi.org/10.5281/zenodo.2647531.

 ## Installation